Safety experts push for recall of stroller after reports of it breaking - NewsBreak

 Safety experts push for recall of stroller after reports of it breaking

-Safety experts are pushing for a recall of a popular stroller many parents buy, after reports of it breaking while children are riding inside.
-The issues involved the Mocking Single-to-Double stroller.
+WASHINGTON D.C. — Safety experts are pushing for a recall of a popular stroller many parents buy, after reports of it breaking while children are riding inside.
+The issues involved the Mockingbird Single-to-Double stroller.

 Parent after parent have shared their stories.